rnnyrk/python-journey/lecture-1/README.md

 - **Model** is an assignment of a truth value to every proposition.
 - **Knowledge base (KB)** is a set of sentences known by a knowledge-based agent.
 This is knowledge that the AI is provided about the world in the form of propositional logic sentences that can be used to make additional inferences about the world.
 - **Entailment (⊨)** If `α ⊨ β` (α entails β), then in any world where `α` is true, `β` is true, too. _For example, if `α`: “It is a Tuesday in January” and `β`: “It is January,” then we know that `α ⊨ β`.
 If it is true that it is a Tuesday in January, we also know that it is January.
 Entailment is different from implication.
 Implication is a logical connective between two propositions.
 Entailment, on the other hand, is a relation that means that if all the information in `α` is true, then all the information in `β` is true._
+- **Inference** is the process of deriving new sentences from old ones.
+- **Knowledge Engineering** is the process of figuring out how to represent propositions and logic in AI.

 </details>